dellaglio/csrbench-oracle/README.md

  * Data should be described in Turtle and it should be stored in the folder data.
 Filenames should follow the pattern data_xx.ttl, where xx is the application timestamp associated to the triples in the file.

 Execute the Oracle:
- * It runs the Oracle.
+ * Run the Oracle.
 Depending on the setup configuration, for each query to be executed, two possible behaviours are possible:
   * If there is no answer associated to the query, the oracle produces all the possible answers according to the input configuration;
   * If there is an answer associated to the query, the oracle starts to produce an answer and comparing it with the input one.
 If it finds a match, it stops, otherwise it repeats.